USGS-R/WQ-Review/README.md

 WQReviewGUI()
 ```
 #Guidance for setting up ODBC connection to NWIS
-Your database administrator or IT specialist will need to assist for these steps.
+Your database administrator or IT specialist will may need to assist for these steps.

 ##Step 1
 You need to setup a user Data Source Name (User DSN).